The new Casablanca auditoriuim

 The Coconut Grove in Casablanca

-The new Rainbow Auditorium
+Entry to new Rainbow Auditorium